fddemora/fddemora/README.md

 My name is Fellipe.
 I currently work as a Salesforce developer and admin.
-Most of my posts have been related to Salesforce, but I may add more.

 I have 4 certifications: Salesforce JavaScript, Salesforce Admin, Salesforce PD1, and OCA Java Programmer.